ericDeCourcy/Notes/hardhat-notes.md

 - There's OZ's [upgrades plugin](https://www.npmjs.com/package/@openzeppelin/hardhat-upgrades).
 - There's a script in [this medium post](https://medium.com/coinmonks/how-to-create-an-uups-proxy-66eca257b2f9) which is used for deploying a UUPS proxy.
 Check it out!
 There are some slick built-in functions for deploying proxies
 	- `const uupsProxyPatternV1 = await upgrades.deployProxy(UupsProxyPatternV1, [], {kind: 'uups', unsafeAllow: ['constructor']});`

+### Deployments

+- You can call `hre.run('deploy');` to deploy contracts in the project
+	- it'll deploy them in alphabetical order, _unless you override it_.
+		- You can force `xyz.ts` to be run before `abc.ts` by using [tags and dependencies](https://github.com/wighawag/hardhat-deploy#deploy-scripts-tags-and-dependencies)
+	- You need to import `hardhat-deploy` in the `hardhat.config.js`.

 ### Open questions

 [ ] How to correctly use `hre.deployments...` functions